Joyeta16/Joyeta16/README.md

 # 👋 Hello, I'm Joyeta Pal!

-I'm an aspiring **Data Analyst** with a passion for turning data into actionable insights.
-My toolkit includes:
+I'm a **Business Intelligence Analyst at CBRE** with a passion for transforming raw data into actionable insights that help solve real-world business problems.

-- **Excel**: Advanced dynamic formulas, Power Query, Power Pivot, DAX, ETL, pivot tables, scenario planning, and more.
-- **Power BI**: Designing interactive dashboards and reports, data modeling, and advanced visualization techniques.
-- **SQL**: Writing complex queries to extract, transform, and analyze data from relational databases.
-- **Python**: Automating data tasks, data cleaning, and leveraging libraries like Pandas, NumPy for data analysis.
+### What I Do

+* Gather and integrate data from multiple sources, standardize it, and build meaningful analytics solutions for stakeholders.
+* Design and develop interactive dashboards and reports that support data-driven decision-making.
+* Build and optimize data pipelines using Azure technologies while monitoring and maintaining scheduled workflows.

+### What I'm Learning

+* Expanding my expertise in data engineering and cloud technologies.
+* Developing scalable and efficient data solutions.
+* Working toward becoming a **Full-Stack Developer**.

+### Fun Fact

+The quickest way to give me anxiety:😆

+* Numbers not matching in a dashboard.
+* Stale or outdated data.

+### Current Goal

+🚀 Continuously learning, building, and growing toward becoming a full-stack developer while leveraging data to create impactful solutions.

 ---